Skip to main content

 Setting Up SCIM Provisioning

 Files.com supports SCIM version 2.0 with both Basic authentication and Token-based authentication for integrating with your Identity Provider (IdP).
-It enables standard user provisioning, deprovisioning, and automatic management of group memberships.
+SCIM covers standard user provisioning, deprovisioning, and group membership management.
 SCIM is designed to work with the SAML protocol, not OAuth.

-Files.com follows the SCIM 2.0 standards outlined in RFC 7642, RFC 7643, and RFC 7644, covering key elements of schema, resource management, and protocols for seamless integration.
+Files.com follows the SCIM 2.0 standards outlined in RFC 7642, RFC 7643, and RFC 7644, covering schema, resource management, and protocols.
 No additional schema customization is required.

 FieldValue